 The process for deep drawing stainless steel involves applying force to stretch a flat piece of material over a form in a die.
 Depending on the depth of draw, some parts must go through a series of operations to achieve the desired measurements.
 Stainless steel is deep drawn at room temperature, called a cold working process.
 Cold Drawing may create work hardening, in process or post stamping annealing is recommended to remove deep draw induced work hardening.

 Stainless Steel Grades Suited for Deep Draw

 Two types of stainless steel can be formed into deep drawn components: 400 series (ferritic group) and 300 series (austenitic group).
-300 grade stainless steels are best suited for deep draw forming due to the high nickel content which allow for increased ductility and ultra-corrosion resistant.
+300 grade stainless steels are best suited for deep draw forming due to the high nickel content which allows for increased ductility and ultra-corrosion resistant.

 Some difficult deep drawing may require a special version of grade 304 having slightly higher nickel content.
 This grade is commonly referred to as 304 DDQ (deep draw quality)- the downside is that it is more expensive and not as easy to obtain.
 Besides, most deep drawing can be readily achieved with standard grades such as 304 and 305.

 Things to consider when designing deep draw components from Stainless Steel.
 Wall thickness and flat, horizontal surfaces will have relatively the same thickness.
 Whereas Cold Rolled Steel can be thinned creating different thicknesses between horizontal and vertical surfaces.
 Coining, pinching, and thinning is not a typical process for Stainless Steel.
 Non round parts will tend to wrinkle in the corners and create stress cracking which may not be present immediately after forming.
 Stainless Steel parts as stamped from the machine with a light coat of oil have a long shelf life.
 If stresses are not induced in the deep draw process, Stainless Steel parts are dimensionally stable over time.